 Formed in 1963 as a department of PSBA, the Pennsylvania School Board Solicitors Association (PSBSA) is among the nation’s largest and most active state associations of school attorneys.
-The PSBSA was organized for the purpose of improving legal services to school boards.
-The PSBSA accomplishes this through conferences and publications, providing a venue for solicitors to share ideas and expertise and keeping members informed of case law, legislation and issues in education law impacting public schools.
+First organized to improve legal services to school boards, the PSBSA accomplishes this through conferences and publications, providing a venue for solicitors to share ideas and expertise and keeping members informed of case law, legislation and issues in education law impacting public schools.

-The PSBSA is an extremely collegial group of professionals with a strong and uncommon tradition of willingness to share expertise, experience and useful materials with fellow practitioners, whether during seminars, in ad hoc issue-specific working groups, in articles written for PSBA publications, via email discussions, or on the telephone.
+The PSBSA is an collegial group of professionals with an uncommon tradition of willingness to share expertise, experience and useful materials, whether during seminars, in ad hoc issue-specific working groups, in articles written for PSBA publications, via email discussions or on the telephone.
 Members particularly value their ability to consult with PSBA staff attorneys about issues they encounter, getting a head start on analysis and research, learning about approaches used in similar situations in other school districts, receiving mailed, faxed or emailed sample forms or documents from PSBA reference files, or simply brainstorming strategies and testing theories or arguments.

 PSBSA sponsors two major CLE events each year focused on topics of special significance to the practice of school law, with a lineup of highly regarded speakers featuring Pennsylvania's best known experts in various areas of school law practice.

 - Summer Solicitors’ Symposium — this day-and-a-half program held each July in State College usually offers 7.5 hours of Pa.
 CLE credit; 6.5 substantive hours and one ethics hour.